 Four seasons in one day?
 On the fluidity of identity in an era of global mobility

-[Guest post by my former PhD student and co-author Ling Eleanor Zhang.
-In this post Ling highlights the key findings of her exciting work on cultural identity negotiation strategies.]
+[Guest post by my former PhD student and co-author Linn Eleanor Zhang.
+In this post Linn highlights the key findings of her exciting work on cultural identity negotiation strategies.]

 I have been researching identities of employees for a while now.
 After publishing a book on expatriate identities with Anne-Wil Harzing and Shea Fan last year, I am happy to announce today that my recent work with Chenchen Li and Anne-Wil Harzing - a new conceptual framework of cultural identity negotiation strategies - has been published in Journal of Global Mobility.

 - Li, C.; Zhang, L.E.; Harzing, A.W.
 (2019) Of Ostriches, Frogs, Birds and Lizards: A Dynamic Framework of Cultural Identity Negotiation Strategies in an Era of Global Mobility, Journal of Global Mobility, vol. 7, no. 3, pp. 239-254.
 Available online... - Publisher's version - Related blog post

 Chenchen and I first met in 2013 at a conference in Istanbul, a city where East meets West.
 The mix of Asian and European cultural elements was evident throughout the city.
 Both of us have also spent a significant amount of our youth in Hong Kong, another meeting point of Asian and European cultures.
 In both cities, locals have to navigate their lives within dual cultural frameworks.
 While we are perfectly aware of prominent theories in Psychology indicating that individuals formulate their cultural schema before they reach adulthood, our instincts tell us that there must also be some level of fluidity in how adults manage their cultural identities.